msuhanov/regf/Windows registry file format specification.md

 Mask|Description
 ---|---
-0x1|This key was accessed before a Windows registry was initialized with the *NtInitializeRegistry()* routine 0x2|This key was accessed after a Windows registry was initialized with the *NtInitializeRegistry()* routine
+0x1|This key was accessed before a Windows registry was initialized with the *NtInitializeRegistry()* routine during the boot 0x2|This key was accessed after a Windows registry was initialized with the *NtInitializeRegistry()* routine during the boot

 When the *Access bits* field is equal to 0, the access history of a key is clear.